-If you and your provider want to ask for an exception, Chapter 8, Section 7.4 tells you what to do.
+If you and your provider want to ask for an exception, Chapter 9, Section 7.4 tells you what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.

 Section 6 What if your coverage changes for one of your drugs?

-Section 6.1 The Drug List can change during the year

-Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan can make some changes to the "Drug List".
-For example, the plan might:

-- Add or remove drugs from the "Drug List". - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug.

-We must follow Medicare requirements before we change the plan's "Drug List".
+Section 6.1 The Drug List can change during the year Most of the changes in drug coverage happen at the beginning of each year (January 1).
+However, during the year, the plan can make some changes to the Drug List.
+For example, the plan might: □Add or remove drugs from the Drug List. □ Add or remove a restriction on coverage for a drug. □ Replace a brand name drug with a generic version of the drug.
+We must follow Medicare requirements before we change the plan's Drug List.
 Section 6.2 What happens if coverage changes for a drug you are taking?

-Information on changes to drug coverage

-When changes to the "Drug List" occur, we post information on our website about those changes.
-We also update our online "Drug List" on a regularly scheduled basis.
+Information on changes to drug coverage When changes to the Drug List occur, we post information on our website about those changes.
+We also update our online Drug List on a regularly scheduled basis.
 Below we point out the times that you would get direct notice if changes are made to a drug that you are taking.

-Changes to your drug coverage that affect you during the current plan year

-- A new generic drug replaces a brand name drug on the "Drug List" (or we add new restrictions to the brand name drug) - We may immediately remove a brand name drug on our "Drug List" if we are replacing it with a newly approved generic version of the same drug.
+Changes to your drug coverage that affect you during the current plan year □A new generic drug replaces a brand name drug on the Drug List (or we change the costsharing tier or add new restrictions to the brand name drug or both) ☐ We may immediately remove a brand name drug on our Drug List if we are replacing it with a newly approved generic version of the same drug.
 The generic drug will appear on the same or lower cost-sharing tier and with the same or fewer restrictions.
-We may decide to keep the brand name drug on our "Drug List", but immediately move it to a higher cost-sharing tier or add new restrictions or both when the new generic is added.

-- We may not tell you in advance before we make that change even if you are currently taking the brand name drug.
+We may decide to keep the brand name drug on our Drug List, but immediately move it to a higher cost-sharing tier or add new restrictions or both when the new generic is added. ☐ We may not tell you in advance before we make that change-even if you are currently taking the brand name drug.
 If you are taking the brand name drug at the time we make the change, we will provide you with information about the specific change(s).
 This will also include information on the steps you may take to request an exception to cover the brand name drug.
-You may not get this notice before we make the change. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 8.
+You may not get this notice before we make the change. ☐ You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
+For information on how to ask for an exception, see Chapter 9.

-• Unsafe drugs and other drugs on the "Drug List" that are withdrawn from the market
+□Unsafe drugs and other drugs on the Drug List that are withdrawn from the market